LacunaOmnibus/MontyLacuna/README.md

 working package.

 ## Prerequisites
-- virtualenv
-  - You want to do this before any other installing, so the module installs will install to your virtual environment.
-  - $ sudo apt-get install python-virtualenv
-  - Again, this probably doesn't count as a true prereq, but it's something I did.
-  - After installing virtualenv, I created one for this project with:
-    - $ virtualenv -p /usr/bin/python Python3
-    - $ source Python3/bin/activate
-      - Now "python script.py" will call Python3/bin/python.
-    - You can turn that virtualenv off with just $ deactivate
-- pip
-  - This gets installed by virtualenv, so if you're using that, you're good.
-- requests
-  - pip install requests
-- beaker
-  - pip install beaker

-- Prereqs for documentation creation; not needed by script runners or writers
+- Prereqs for documentation creation; not needed by script runners or writers, only needed if you want to generate the docu yourself.
   - sphinx
     - pip install sphinx
-    - This isn't really a prerequisite of using MontyLacuna, but it's (likely) what I'm using to generate the documentation.
   - Sphinx Read The Docs! theme
     - pip install sphinx_rtd_theme

-## Complete
-Nothing.

-## Working
+## Unfinished
-"working" means that all functionality exists, and quickie scripts appear to work, but it hasn't been fully tested yet.

-- Alliance
-- Body
-- Captcha
-- Clients
-- Empire
-- Inbox
-- Map
-- Stats
-- Buildings
-  - "all functionality" is a bit of a stretch here.
-The Buildings base class exists, and stub classes exist for all buildings in the game.
-I need to work through those building stubs to make them each do whatever-it-is they're each supposed to do.
-  - archaeology
-  - blackholegenerator
-  - development
-  - distributioncenter
-  - embassy
-  - energyreserve
-  - entertainment
-  - foodreserve
-  - geneticslab
-  - intelligence
-  - inteltraining
-  - libraryofjith
-  - mayhemtraining
-  - mercenariesguild
-  - miningministry
-  - missioncommand
-  - network19
-  - observatory
-  - oracleofanid
-  - orestorage
-  - park
-  - planetarycommand
-  - politicstraining
-  - security
-  - shipyard
-  - spaceport
-  - ssla
-  - subspacesupplydepot
-  - thedillonforge
-  - thefttraining
-  - themepark
 - trading (base class)
-    - trade (trade ministry)
-    - transporter (sst)
-    - I purposely skipped some methods in both trade and transporter.
+  - I purposely skipped some methods in both trade.py and transporter.py.
     They'll never be used and I'm getting bored.
 Add them if you're feeling productive.
 The skipped methods are noted in comments at the top of both files.
- - recycler (base class)
-    - wasteexchanger
-    - wasterecycling
 - Space Station Modules
-    - parliament
   - policestation
-      - "done", but several methods are untested.
-    - stationcommand

 ## Incomplete/Not Started
+I'm not seeing any need to worry about either of these.
   - Payments
- - There's a real good chance this will never be worked on as part of this project.
   - Announcement

 ## TBD
 - logging